-And whether you call it push-pull, negging, cocky-funny or whatever else lives in the seduction lexicon, I just like to call it teasing the girl.
+Whether you call it push-pull, negging, fully-funny or whatever else lives in the seduction lexicon, I just like to call it teasing the girl.
 I remember it better that way.
 Some guys have asked me straight up if teasing women works.
 I suppose it does, in the same way that conversation or kissing works — it’s all about how you do it.

 I subconsciously understood that girls like to be teased when I was in junior high and I noticed that although a girl would hit a guy making fun of her, she did it with a smile.
 But I didn’t know why, and I didn’t understand myself enough to know whether I should do it.
 I was too busy watching sports and reading horror books.